How to Create an Effective Birth Plan with a Midwife

 When to Create a Birth Plan

-Create Your Personalized Hearth & Home Birth Plan
+Create Your Personalized Hearth & Home Birth Plan in Portland, OR

 You and your midwife are a mighty home birth team!
 Together, you can create a comprehensive and customized home birth plan that's ideally suited to you.